ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/06-jupyternotebook.md

 You can check your download directory and output directory where your recipe runs will be saved.
 This `CFG` object is from the `config` module in the ESMValCore API, for more details see [here][api-config].

-> Check and ensure download directory exists
+> Check and ensure download directory exists.
+This would be required when downloading missing
+> datasets from ESGF nodes.
 > > ## Solution
 > > ```python
 > > # call CFG object like this